-- High Halstow Primary Academy recognises that: - domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents. - domestic abuse can include, but is not limited to, psychological (including coercive control), physical, sexual, economic, or emotional abuse. - children can be victims of domestic abuse if they see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background, and domestic abuse can take place inside or outside of the home. - Domestic abuse can take place within different types of relationships, including ex-partners and family members. - there is always a potential for domestic abuse to take place when parents/families separate, or for existing domestic abuse to persist or escalate post separation. - Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - domestic abuse concerns will not be looked at in isolation and our response will be considered as part of a holistic approach which takes into account children's lived experiences.
+- High Halstow Primary Academy recognises that: - o domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents. - o domestic abuse can include, but is not limited to, psychological (including coercive control), physical, sexual, economic, or emotional abuse. - children can be victims of domestic abuse if they see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background, and domestic abuse can take place inside or outside of the home. - o domestic abuse can take place within different types of relationships, including ex-partners and family members. - o there is always a potential for domestic abuse to take place when parents/families separate, or for existing domestic abuse to persist or escalate post separation. - o domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - o domestic abuse concerns will not be looked at in isolation and our response will be considered as part of a holistic approach which takes into account children's lived experiences. - o it is important not to use victim blaming language and to adopt a trauma informed approach when responding to concerns relating to domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing the effects of domestic abuse, immediate action should be taken by speaking to the DSL or a deputy.